gosnmp/gosnmp/README.md

+**9 Oct 2020** - I've transferred ownership of **gosnmp** to https://github.com/gosnmp,
+so _team gosnmp_ can maintain the project!
+Hopefully this will allow **gosnmp** to progress, with new features and bug fixes.

+Sonia Hamilton, sonia@snowfrog.net, Australia.

 **11 July 2020** - I'm planning on archiving **gosnmp**, as maintaining it is having too much of an effect on my work and personal life.
 I started the fork in March 2013 and I've been working on it ever since.